-Anyone who has ever tried to make Pastry, Bread, Biscuits and Scones gluten free
+Anyone who has ever tried to make Pastry, Bread, Biscuits or Scones

-She bakes for several gluten free clients and is well
+Gillian Harris bakes for several gluten free clients and is well versed

-She will arrive with many ingredients and many
+Gill will arrive with many ingredients and over

-You will feel far more confident about all
+feel far more confident about all you prepare

 It's the gluten that gives bread and pastries their elasticity and cakes their spring.